Cousin marriage in the Middle East: Familial responsibility and honor

-Berti people in Pakistan
+Berti people in Sudan

-Holý's field experience among the Berti people of Pakistan allowed him to undertake an extensive study of cousin marriage in their culture.
-Holý believed that many of his findings from field experience among the Berti people of Pakistan could generalize to other Middle Eastern groups.
+Holý's field experience among the Berti people of Sudan allowed him to undertake an extensive study of cousin marriage in their culture.
+Holý believed that many of his findings from field experience among the Berti people of Sudan could generalize to other Middle Eastern groups.
 He noted that stated reasons for cousin marriage could be both pragmatic and symbolic.
 Stated pragmatic reasons for cousin marriage might be stated in terms of advantages for the husband such as warmer relations with his father-in-law, quicker entertainment of the husband's family by the wife in the case of a visit due to them being her relations, greater loyalty and devotion of the wife, and the ease of regaining a wife after a serious quarrel where she has withdrawn to the house of her own family.
 Stated pragmatic reasons for the parents included gaining access to the labor of a daughter's children by marrying her to a kinsman and thereby keeping her family close by, increased attentiveness on the part of a wife to her aging in-laws if she is related to them, and the ease of marital negotiations if the parents are brothers, or in the next best case, if the mother of one child is the sister of the father of the other child.

-Holý states that despite all this, creating a general theory of the existence of a preference for FBD marriage in terms of pragmatic reasons is not possible.
-Instead any realistic theory must take into account the symbolic reasons that both are created by and help to create Berti culture.
-Frequently such reasons protected the symbolic but vitally important honor of the stakeholders involved.
-One reason was that in Berti (and Middle Eastern) culture one's honor is affected if a cousin becomes pregnant out of wedlock.
+Holý states that, despite all this, creating a general theory of the existence of a preference for FBD marriage in terms of pragmatic reasons is not possible.
+Instead, any realistic theory must take into account the symbolic reasons that both are created by and help to create Berti culture.
+Frequently, such reasons protected the symbolic but vitally important honor of the stakeholders involved.
+One reason was that in Berti (and Middle Eastern) culture, one's honor is affected if a cousin becomes pregnant out of wedlock.
 The responsibility to see her married is directly proportional to the responsibility for her chastity and one's genealogical distance from her.
 One can eliminate this directly by becoming her husband.
 Another reason is the relationship between cousin marriage and agnatic solidarity.
 Holý argues from the case of the Palestinians that FBD marriage should not be viewed as simply "adding" affinal ties to previous agnatic ones.
-Instead they recognize the strength of the existing ties.
+Instead, they recognize the strength of the existing ties.
 Distant agnates can increase their bond and become close agnates via intermarriage.